 If you enjoy riding a bicycle, Centre County is an outstanding place to live and/or visit.
 Whether it’s rolling backcountry roads, steep mountain climbs, technical single-track, or in-town bicycle paths that you seek, the greater State College area delivers.
 The links below will take you to detailed maps, descriptions, and cue sheets for a wide variety of favorite local road rides.
 While the information contained in these pages should ensure a successful ride, some prior familiarity with the Centre County area roads and trails will definitely help.
 You may wish to pick up the excellent Purple Lizard maps.
-An excellent and free map of the area can also be obtained from the Centre County Convention and Visitors Bureau.
+An excellent and free map of the area can also be obtained from the Happy Valley Adventure Bureau.
 Finally, if you are lucky, you might be able to scare up a copy of Bike Rides From Beaver Stadium or Mountain Bike Madness in Central Pennsylvania, two excellent (but currently out of print) books by Scott Adams.
 Also, click here for Centre Region biking information.

 Check out these routes:

 Click HERE for more Centre County routes from Centre Bike

 Additionally, Centre County hosts several bike races that offer fun and exercise for everyone from the beginner to the most advanced riders.
 Some to look for are:

 Click HERE for more Centre County races from Centre Bike